How can people in wheelchairs access the boat?

-As was noted above, the boat is powered by a big diesel engine.
+The boat is powered by a big diesel engine.
 For some, the sound and the “feel” of the engine will be exciting.
 For those who are initially sensitive to loud sounds, we have noise canceling headphones that will be provided upon request.

 How do I make a reservation?

 Go to our “Set A Date” tab.
 View the available dates ("Open Dates") and contact Executive Director, Rob Wilson, via email (email@example.com) or phone (814-657-4024) to schedule the date.